If you get sudden urges to go to the toilet to pass urine which are difficult to ignore, you could be suffering from an overactive bladder.

 - Not getting to the toilet in time to pass urine – Urge Incontinence

 - Needing to go to the toilet to pass urine very often (more than 7 times a day) – Frequency

 - Getting up to go to the toilet to pass urine during the night – Nocturia

 Remember – an overactive bladder is not an inevitable part of ageing.

 It is often hard to say what causes an overactive bladder.
-Doctors recognise several underlying causes and it is important to make sure that there is no other treatable problem causing your symptoms before you assume that your problem is due to an overactive bladder.
-We do know that some things can irritate the bladder and make symptoms worse.
-Such as:
+Doctors recognise several underlying causes and it is important to make sure that there is no other treatable condition causing your symptoms before you assume that your problem is due to an overactive bladder.
+We do know that some things can irritate the bladder and make symptoms worse; such as:

 Overactive bladder symptoms can be caused by a number of other conditions, including:

 - Any condition that affects the nervous system can cause problems.
 Stroke, Multiple Sclerosis, Parkinson’s Disease and Alzheimer’s are all possible causes.
-Some of these conditions can also cause problems getting around so that people affected may not be able to get to the toilet quickly enough.
+Some of these conditions can also cause issues with getting around so that people affected may not be able to get to the toilet quickly enough

 The urgent need to use the toilet or not being able to hold on can be a real problem for millions of people of all ages.
 If you have an overactive bladder, you are certainly not alone.